Probing Neutrino Hierarchy and Chirality via Wakes

-where $\theta_c$ and $\theta_\nu$ are the velocity divergence transfer functions, $T_c$ is the density transfer function and $b$ is a linear bias.
-The lensing dipole can be calculated with respect to the direction of velocity, so that the neutrino wakes add coherently.
-However, as the neutrino mass is unknown, we would have to generate the relative velocity fields for many neutrino masses and determine the neutrino mass as the best fit to $\kappa_1 \sim \bar{n}V\kappa_{1s}$.
+where $\theta_c$ and $\theta_\nu$ are the velocity divergence transfer functions, $T_c$ is the density transfer function, and $b_g$ is a linear galaxy bias as the galaxy density field is different from that of dark matter.
+The influence of different values of the bias is marginal as we only need the direction of the relative velocity, which can be reconstructed accurately \cite{2015PhRvD..92b3502I}.
+The lensing dipole can then be calculated with respect to the direction of the velocity, so that the neutrino wakes add coherently.
+However, as the neutrino mass is unknown, we would have to generate the relative velocity fields for many neutrino masses and determine the neutrino mass as the best fit for $\kappa_1$.

+In a velocity coherent volume $V=L^3$, each halo produces a wake in the same direction and adds constructively to the dipole term ($\cos\phi$ has the same value).
+For a simple estimate, the number of halos of typical mass in such a volume is $\bar{n} V$, where $\bar{n}=\rho_m/M$ and $\rho_m$ is the matter density at the corresponding redshift.
+Thus, we can multiply the response density by $\bar{n} V$, or in more sophisticated treatment calculate the integrated response using the Press-Schechter model.

-This procedure is complicated by the fact that along each l.o.s., in the lensing effective length, there are on average $D_{\rm eff}/L$ coherent relative velocity volumes.
-Each of these contribute to the dipole term, but the dipole directions are randomly oriented with respect to one another.
-If the contribution to $\kappa_1$ from each of these coherent volumes can be measured individually, one may construct a stacked $\kappa_1$, which will total as $D_\mr{eff}/L$ as discussed previously.
-However, it is perhaps too difficult to measure $\kappa_1$ for individual velocity coherent volumes.
-Instead, the total $\kappa_1$ along each l.o.s. may be observed and the dipoles from each velocity coherent volume will now add incoherently.
-Despite this complication, we can still predict the net dipole resulting from this incoherent superposition and fit the result.
-The only change to our previous discussion is that $\kappa_1$ grows as $\bar{n}V\sqrt{D_\mr{eff}/L}$.
+There are several coherent velocity volumes along the l.o.s., and each of these contributes to the dipole term, but the dipole directions are randomly oriented with respect to one another.
+If the contribution to $\kappa_1$ from each of these coherent volumes can be measured individually, one may construct a stacked $\kappa_1$, which will total as the number of coherent volumes as discussed previously.
+However, it is too difficult to measure $\kappa_1$ for individual velocity coherent volumes.
+Instead, the total $\kappa_1$ along each l.o.s. can be observed and the dipoles from each velocity coherent volume will now add incoherently, resulting that $\kappa_1$ grows as $\kappa_1\approx\kappa_{1s}\bar{n}V\sqrt{\chi_\mr{eff}/L}$, where $\kappa_{1s}$ was the single halo contribution shown in Fig. \ref{fig:kappa}.
+For our simple estimate, we define $\chi_\mr{eff}$ as the comoving length along our l.o.s. where the lensing weight $\omega(\chi)$ is larger than half of its maximum value.
+For the fiducial case here, $\chi_\mr{eff}=2093.4\ \mr{Mpc}/h$.
+Considering the redshift distribution of the lensing halos makes $\kappa_{1}$ about 15\% smaller than this simple estimate.